NaNcmyk/Noahs_ARTkives/README.md

         + **Download button** (download icon) - This button allows users to download their masterpieces.
 Downloads will save as "your_masterpiece.png" on the user's local machine.
 Once users navigate away from the canvas page, any unsaved work from the session will be permanently lost.
 The browser will display a warning message to confirm if the user, in fact, wants to abandon their unsaved work--just in case.
 (Navigating away from the landing page or a canvas that has not received any interaction will not trigger the alert.)

-        + **Browser extension button** (puzzle icon) - Clicking the icon will download an "artXtension.zip" file that contains all the necessary files required to manually install the browser extension in developer mode on your own computer.
-Since this extension is still in beta, it is only accessible via an external link.
-(Otherwise, this link would take you directly to the Chrome Web Store page.)
+        + **Browser extension button** (puzzle icon) - Clicking the icon will direct users to the [artXtension GitHub repo](https://github.com/NaNcmyk/artXtension), which contains all the necessary files required to manually install the browser extension--instead of directly to the Chrome Web Store page (since this extension is still in beta).
 ---
 #### **ASSETS**
 This subdirectory includes all _.mp4_, _.jpg_, _.png_, _.svg_ media files used by the website.